 Rum is made from fermented sugar, and so is every other distilled spirit.
 Surprised?
 Read on.

 Whisk(e)y begins with grain – barley, wheat, corn, … When barley cooks the starches convert to sugars via enzymes.
 The resulting liquid (“wort”) is high in sugars.
 The wort then ferments with yeast to turn the sugar into alcohol.
 The distillation process then concentrates the alcohol.

-Vodka can be made from just about anything, include grains, fruits, potatoes, etc. It really doesn’t matter what, as the end result is distilled to such high proof that it’s essentially pure ethanol.
+Vodka can be made from just about anything, include grains, fruits, potatoes, etc. It really doesn’t matter what’s used for most vodkas, as the end result is distilled to such high proof that it’s essentially pure ethanol.
 Regardless, the alcohol in vodka always come from existing or induced sugar content, similar to the other spirit types above.

 Other rums are made from a molasses base.
 Molasses is essentially reduced cane juice, with much of the sucrose removed.
 However, other sugars remain.
-(Disclaimer: I’ve slightly simplified the above for clarity.)
+(Disclaimer: I’ve slightly simplified the above for clarity.
+See this story for a drill down on the topic.)

 All spirits have a large amount of sugar at some point in the production process.
 There are any number of ways to get that sugar though – directly, as with rum or brandy, or indirectly via starches or fructans.

 A proper fermentation process converts most of the sugars into alcohols or other non-sugar substances.
 Furthermore, a properly executed distillation process yields a distillate that has essentially zero sugar content.